 Eyeing emerging threats amid a constrained budget environment, and consumed by the Lockheed Martin F-35’s high cost, the U.S. Air Force is already studying what the “sixth-generation” of air dominance capability for the service should be.
 Air Combat Command Chief Gen. Mike Hostage says he is agnostic on whether the next generation of Air Force combat capability should be manned, unmanned or even a fighter.
 “It isn’t necessarily another single-seat ...

-"Next-Generation Fighter, Directed Energy Weapons May Converge" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Next-Generation Fighter, Directed Energy Weapons May Converge" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.